 No-Fault Insurance States

-Kentucky is called a no-fault state because of a law stating that each driver has to file a claim with their insurance company first to get compensation for medical bills and other financial losses caused by the accident according to their own insurance policy.
+The state of Kentucky is called a no-fault state because of a law stating that each driver in the state of Kentucky has to file a claim with their insurance company first to get compensation for medical bills and other financial losses caused by the accident according to their own insurance policy.

 Personal Injury Protection (PIP Insurance)

-All motor vehicles in Kentucky must carry personal injury protection coverage, also known as PIP.
+Kentucky State Law says all motor vehicles in Kentucky must carry personal injury protection coverage, also known as PIP coverage.
 This does not apply to motorcycles, however.

 Up to $10,000 is provided per person for lost wages, medical expenses, and other costs incurred due to injury with PIP coverage.

-Residents of Kentucky can decide to pay for higher premiums to receive increased benefits.
+Residents of Kentucky can decide to pay for higher premiums to receive increased compensation.

 Regardless of who was at fault, personal injury protection (PIP) is paid for by the insurer of the vehicle in which the injured occupant is riding at the time the accident occurs.

-No-fault laws protect drivers like you and me from civil liability.
+No-fault laws protect drivers like you and me from civil liability in the case of a car accident.
 In layman’s terms, this protects people from being sued for causing an accident if they don’t meet certain thresholds.
 No-fault laws also speed up the claims process, which means you get compensation faster and the court system doesn’t get bogged down with cases.

 Tort Limitations in Kentucky